Henry Grosmont, Duke of Lancaster- 24th June 1355

 The King hesitated, then smiled.
 ‘So Henry, tell me what you think.
 You spent Christmas with the Pope at Avignon.
 I have not had the chance to talk to you since then.
 Was it useful?
 Did you learn anything?
 Did you reach any agreements?

 Henry winced again, as he sensed a tone criticism creep into in the King’s voice.
+He had formulated a belief that he, not King Edward was the rightful King of England and he deeply resented the way the king treated him as an inferior.
 ‘Sire, I have kept you informed.
 I have sent you numerous notes.’

 King Edward grimaced.
 ‘Ohhh!
 Notes are one thing but an eye to eye conversation is quite another.
 Talk me through what happened.’

-‘Well as you know, it was supposed to be the Pope’s attempt to agree a peace between Plantagenets and the Franks, but neither you nor King John thought it worth the time to attend.
+‘Well as you know, it was supposed to be the Pope’s attempt toget us to agree on peace between Plantagenets and the Franks, but neither you nor King John thought it worth the time to attend.
 I represented your interests and Dauphin Charles represented King John.
 It was totally inconclusive.
 There was however a surprise which I did not mention in my notes.’

 ‘Charles d’Evreux, King of Navarre danced in attendance the whole time I was there.
 He took no part in the main discussions but was never far away.
 I got the impression he was having discussions with the Dauphin in-between meetings.
 He talked to me as well.
 I knew he believes he has a claim to the Frankish throne but I did not know how seriously he takes that claim.’